At a Glance - Coordinates and the Area Addition Postulate

 What is the area of the shape contained by the points A (-1, 0), B (-2, -2), C (0, -5), D (3, -3), and E (3, 0)?

 What is the area of a triangle contained by the points A (0, 0), B (7, 0), and C (0, 4)?

-A triangle has an area of 60 units2.
-If it has one point at the origin and another point at (12, 0), where can its final point be plotted?
+A right triangle has an area of 60 units2.
+If the vertex of its right angle is at the origin and it has another vertex at (12, 0), where can its final vertex be plotted?